lbalmaceda/casperjs-docker-image/README.md

 ### Scripts
 The utility scripts are located under the `scripts` folder.

-1. **wait**: Copied from https://github.com/waisbrot/docker-wait.
+1. **waiter**: Copied from https://github.com/waisbrot/docker-wait.
 Awaits for a given service to become available.